 On October 14th, 2014, David McCallum was freed from prison after 29 years by Kings County Supreme Court Judge Matthew D’emic after District Attorney Ken Thompson‘s Conviction Review Unit recommended his release.
 No evidence ever existed to implicate McCallum or his late friend, Willie Stuckey, beyond a pair of demonstrably false confessions.
 Innocence International stayed on this case for ten years.
-We were generously assisted by New York Oscar Michelen, Laura Cohen of the Rutgers Legal Clinic, Steve Drizin of Northwestern University’s Bluhm Legal Clinic, Brooklyn Private Investigator Van Padgett and so many other people who were captivated by David McCallum’s extraordinary qualities: his wisdom and compassion and his refusal to quit in the face of a corrupt and inflexible district attorney (Charles Hynes).
+We were generously assisted by New York’s Oscar Michelen (Cuomo LLC), Laura Cohen of the Rutgers Legal Clinic, Steve Drizin of Northwestern University’s Bluhm Legal Clinic, Brooklyn Private Investigator Van Padgett and so many other people who were captivated by David McCallum’s extraordinary qualities: his wisdom and compassion and his refusal to quit in the face of a corrupt and inflexible district attorney (Charles Hynes).

-Amongst the other people: Ray Klonsky of New York and Toronto and Marc Lamy of Montreal, young filmmakers who created David & Me (known on Netflix as “Fight for Justice: David & Me), a movie that details Ray’s relationship with David and how they helped each other; Joan and Marty Ustin of Charleston, South Carolina, who helped David with his education, provided emotional support and chaired meetings at Innocence International; Mary Ellen Belfiore of Vancouver, BC, who provided emotional and educational support; Gary Dolin of Bellingham, Washington, a psychiatric social worker who helped prepare David for his life outside of prison and whose generous friendship provided David with an anchor; Andrei Schiller-Chan of Melbourne, Australia, whose generosity with money and whose courage and spirit helped David immeasurably.
+Among the other people: Ray Klonsky of New York and Toronto and Marc Lamy of Montreal, young filmmakers who created David & Me (known on Netflix as “Fight for Justice: David & Me), a movie that details Ray’s relationship with David and how they helped each other; Joan and Marty Ustin of Charleston, South Carolina, who helped David with his education, provided emotional support and chaired meetings at Innocence International; Mary Ellen Belfiore of Vancouver, BC, who provided emotional and educational support; Gary Dolin of Bellingham, Washington, a psychiatric social worker who helped prepare David for his life outside of prison and whose generous friendship provided David with an anchor; Andrei Schiller-Chan of Melbourne, Australia, whose generosity with money and whose courage and spirit helped David immeasurably.
 This wonderful international team is as much a part of the story as any legal assistance.
 Every one of these people and organizations were inspired by the late Rubin “Hurricane” Carter; every one of these people gave something unique and necessary that allowed David to be freed and to succeed outside of prison after 29 years!
 This is one of those rare legal stories with a truly happy ending.
 David is now living a productive and exciting life.
 His blog can be seen on this site or on david-mccallum-on-the-outside, where you can respond to him.